dwijnand/sbt-travisci/README.md

 - `scalaVersion in ThisBuild` will be automatically set to `TRAVIS_SCALA_VERSION` if `isTravisBuild` is true, otherwise to the `last` version in `crossScalaVersions`, and so by default, sbt will assume you want to develop under the *last* version listed in `.travis.yml`.
+- `scala212 in ThisBuild` will be automatically set to the unique 2.12.x version in `.travis.yml`, or "no-2.12-version" if none set and "multiple-2.12-versions" (with a warning log) if multiple set.
+Same for `scala210`, `scala211`, and `scala213`.

 ### Example